Boston Harbor Islands

 Cruising along the storied 50-mile stretch of the St. Lawrence River between the U.S. and Canada

-A boat trailer that has been properly matched with and secured to your vehicle assures a trouble-free trip
+A trailer that is properly matched with and secured to your vehicle assures a trouble-free trip

 Here are 10 boat-friendly American communities to get your imagination fired up